 After crossing the bridge, you end up in the main town square, Namesti Svorvosti, which is dominated by the imposing building of the Town Hall.
 This building was created in the 15th century by joining two former Gothic houses.
 The Marian plague column at the centre of the square was erected in 1716 in memory of the Black Death that hit the town in 1682.

-Just next to the square the church of Church of St Vitus is located.
-It dates back in the 15th century and it is one of the earliest examples of net vaulting in Europe.
+Just next to the square the Church of St Vitus is located.
+It dates back to the 15th century and is one of the earliest examples of net vaulting in Europe.
 Its sanctuary by the north side is a characteristic example of stonemasonry of the early 16th century and the walls are covered with Gothic paintings.
 The church also once hosted the famous Krumlov Madonna (of 1390), regarded as one the finest examples of the International Gothic Style.
 The painting is now kept in Vienna’s History Museum.

-But what stands out in the skyline of Cesky Krumlov is the spectacular Krumlov Castle, located on the left bank of the river and opposite to the Inner Town.
-The castle is the largest in Czech Republic after the Prague Castle.
+But what stands out in the skyline of Cesky Krumlov is the spectacular Krumlov Castle, located on the left bank of the river and opposite Inner Town.
+The castle is the largest in the Czech Republic after the Prague Castle.
 Its oldest part is the colourful cylindrical tower, called Dolni Hrad.
 The castle has 300 rooms but the most beautifully decorated are the Rosenberg Rooms with wall paintings and wooden vaults.
-The most unusual of them is the Hall of Masks with painting depicting carnival scenes.
+The most unusual of them is the Hall of Masks with paintings depicting carnival scenes.
 A spectacular tiered bridge connects the castle with the Castle Theatre (for more information, hours, tours and tickets visit the official site).

 The Baroque theatre is a fascinating example of theatrical life and theatre operation of the previous centuries.
 The theatre was rebuilt on the site of a previous one in 1767 by the Schwarzenbergs and was closed to the public for restoration from 1966 to 1997.
 It officially opened again in September 1997.
 The interior, the stage settings, the costumes and the theatrical machinery (like the machine that simulates the sound of wind) are spectacular and unique and could not be found anywhere else in the world in this quantity and quality.

-One last stop before leaving this exceptional town should be Cesky Pernik, a fine shop on Latran main street, where you could buy traditional products, especially Bohemian gingerbreads, hand pressed into wooden molds, and also very tasty local cream honey.
+One last stop before leaving this exceptional town should be Cesky Pernik, a fine shop on Latran main street, where you could buy traditional products, especially Bohemian gingerbreads, hand-pressed into wooden molds, and also very tasty local cream honey.

 Cesky Krumlov is one of these places, which you will remember forever.
 It is a perfectly preserved town with a unique ambience, that will astonish you.
 The visit here is a travel back in time, to the Bohemian past of princes, princesses, knights and kings.
 It is like opening a door and entering the world of fairytales.
-Do not rush to leave town, because the return to real world could be hard.
+Do not rush to leave town, because the return to the real-world could be hard.